sunsin-shop/sunsin-shop.github.io/src/index.md

     type: secondary

 features:
-- title: team SUNSIN
+- title: 😊 About Me
-  details: A team composed of Data Engineers.
-We study hard with Tom.
+  details: I am studing to become a Data Engineer.
+With a strong passion for problem-solving and attention to detail, I aim to turn complex data into meaningful insights.
-- title: HEEJIN
+- title: 📣 Announcements
-  details: IM the master of this blog. im trying to make this blog famous.
+  details: If you are interested in me.
+Please follow me on GitHub!
-- title: Mang-gom
+- title: 🙏 Q&A
-  details: MAng-gom is the character of this main page. there is no special reason to pick it.
-The only thing I chose this charater is just cute.
+  details: I appreciate your interest and support.

 footer: blog@HEEJIN.
 2025.
 ---